-The long term plan and scheme of work for art and design incorporates the primary National Curriculum and the Statutory Framework for the Early Years Foundation Stage (September 2021).
+The long-term plan and scheme of work for art and design incorporates the primary National Curriculum and the Early Years Foundation Stage Statutory Framework (January 2024).
 The half-termly units in KS1 and KS2 are based on the 'Suffolk Scheme of Work for Art for KS1 and KS2' document and cover the areas of drawing, painting, printmaking, collage, textiles and 3D.
 Class teachers will plan appropriate tasks for their pupils using a wide range of additional resources available.
 Teachers may adapt and modify their plans as necessary to suit their own needs and requirements or make cross-curricular links.
 However, any modifications must be in line with the National Curriculum.